signalfx/apmworkshop/apm/k8s/otel-collector/README.md

 Create the OpenTelemetry Collector deployment:
 `kubectl apply -f otel-collector-k8s.yaml`

+### Change Metrics/Span Destination to the OpenTelemetry Collector Pod

 Tell SmartAgent to send the spans and metrics to the OpenTelemetry Collector deployment:

 ```